 Is it safe to drive with a P0700 code?

-Avoid driving long distances.
-Limp mode protects the transmission but isn’t a long-term fix.
+It’s not recommended to drive long distances.
+Limp mode protects your transmission but isn’t a permanent solution.

 Can low transmission fluid cause a P0700 code?